microsoft/vscode-docs/blogs/2017/01/15/connect-nina-e2e.md

 In order to effectively run through this demo, you'll need to have the following software installed:

-1. Visual Studio Code Insiders Build, which you can download [here](https://code.visualstudio.com/insiders).
-You don't technically need the insiders build, however, I would encourage everyone to use it since it provides access to the latest bug fixes/feature enhancements (just like Chrome Canary builds), and is the same build that the VS Code team uses.
+1. Visual Studio Code Insiders build, which you can download [here](https://code.visualstudio.com/insiders).
+You don't technically need the Insiders build, however, I would encourage everyone to use it since it provides access to the latest bug fixes/feature enhancements (just like Chrome Canary builds), and is the same build that the VS Code team uses.

 2. Docker, which can be downloaded [here](https://www.docker.com/products/docker).
 Additionally, you will need to have a [DockerHub](https://hub.docker.com/) account in order to publish the Docker images that will be created in the walkthrough.